PySimpleGUI/PySimpleGUI-COVID19/README.md

 ## Requirements

+### Running The .py Files

-You need to install 2 packages for these tools
+If you want to run the Python code, you need to install 2 packages for these tools

 1 - PySimpleGUI

 2 - geopy (requireed only for the Widget)

 These are easily installable via pip.

+### EXE Files

+If you don't want to bother with setting up a Python environment and just want to run the programs by themselves, then you'll find EXE files in thie GitHhub.
+At the moment only the Widget has an EXE file.
+The realtime graph of confirmed cases is going through a lot of changes / development.
+An EXE file should be available for it later today.

 ## Graphing the Confirmed Cases